bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 7/forces acting during take off.md

 ## Forces acting during take off
 ![[Pasted image 20211124132645.png]]

-We can use these forces to find the acceleration of the aircraft and it's change:
+We can use these forces to find the acceleration of the aircraft and it's velocity over the length of the runway:

 $$\begin{align*}
    (T-D) - \mu(W-L) &= m \frac{dV}{dt} & \frac{W}{g} &= m \\